What is the ISA allowance for 2019/2020?

-The current allowance for 2019/20 is £20,000, which can be invested into a cash ISA, a stocks and shares ISA or a combination of both.
+The current allowance is £20,000, which can be invested into a cash ISA, a stocks and shares ISA or a combination of both.

 If you don’t use a proportion of the cash option, then this can be invested in a stocks and shares ISA.
 For example: